PhotoPay/photopay-ios/README.md

 ### 1. Initialization

-To use your custom overlay with MicroBlink's camera view, you must first subclass [`MBCustomOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBCustomOverlayViewController.html) and implement the overlay behaviour conforming wanted protocols.
+To use your custom overlay with Microblink's camera view, you must first subclass [`MBCustomOverlayViewController`](http://photopay.github.io/photopay-ios/Classes/MBCustomOverlayViewController.html) and implement the overlay behaviour conforming wanted protocols.

 ### 2. Protocols